 What is a BioBlitz?

 ‘Bio’ means ‘life’ and ‘Blitz’ means ‘to do something quickly and intensively’.
-Together they make ‘BioBlitz’ — a collaborative seeking and gathering of a nature-based item in a specific area and within a short time frame.
+Together they make ‘BioBlitz’ — a collaborative race against the clock to discover as many species as possible within a set location during a defined time period.

 The Parks for Pollinators BioBlitz is a national effort for people to find and document pollinator friendly plants and pollinators across the country in partnership with their local park and recreation agency.
 It’s a national campaign to see who can make the most observations, engage the most people and promote pollinator awareness and education.
 The results not only make an impact for awareness of pollinators nationally and for those that participate, but also helps agencies know what pollinator and plant species

 are in their parks and helps them plan for how to protect them and promote biodiversity.

 The Parks for Pollinators BioBlitz is organized by the National Recreation and Park Association (NRPA) with support from The Scotts Miracle-Gro Foundation.

 The Elkhart County BioBlitz happening this September is part of this amazing, national effort.

 - Download the free iNaturalist app onto your phone.